astorDev/backi/postgres/for-update-article/index.md

  Unlocked rows count: 1000
 ```

 As you may see, the query successfully locked a hundred items for the first five check iterations.
-After that we were able to get the whole thousand items unlocked!
+After that, we were able to get the whole thousand items unlocked!

 This is basically it about the PostgreSQL!
-But if you are anything like me you might be wondering how the transactions we've used are closed in EF - let's experiment with that!
+But if you are anything like me, you might be wondering how the transactions we've used are closed in EF - let's experiment with that!

 ## Bonus: Playing around with Entity Framework (EF) Transactions